-The encryption process turns plain text into a ciphertext that the invaders cannot understand if they succeed in intercepting your data – because the scrambled information can only be read by the user who has access to the security key or password decrypt the data.
-Some modern encrypting algorithms are Triple-DES Encryption, RSA Encryption, Advanced Encryption Standards….etc.
+The encryption process turns plain text into a ciphertext that the invaders cannot understand if they succeed in intercepting your data – because the scrambled information can only be read by the user who has access to the security key or password to decrypt the data.
+Some modern encrypting algorithms are Triple-DES Encryption, RSA Encryption, Advanced Encryption Standards, etc.

 Considering everything, we can conclude that using hashing is much better because, with a properly designed algorithm, there is no way to reverse the hashing process to reveal the original password.
 Thus, stealing hashed files doesn't bring the hacker much use because the attacker cannot reverse the hashing process and access the original data anyway.

 This topic brings us to salt.
-No, we haven't gone entirely off-topic, and we are not talking about a mineral composed primarily of sodium chloride (NaCl), or a slang term for being irritated, angry, or resentful - we are talking about cryptographic salt.
-A cryptographic salt is made up of random bits added to each password instance before its hashing.
+No, we haven't gone entirely off-topic, and we are not talking about a mineral composed primarily of sodium chloride (NaCl) or a slang term for being irritated, angry, or resentful - we are talking about cryptographic salt.
+A cryptographic salt comprises random bits added to each password instance before its hashing.
 So basically - it is adding random characters at the end of your password before hashing to force its uniqueness and increase complexity without increasing user requirements.

-Still, there are ways for hackers to 'guess' our password – because people usually don't use completely random passwords, so hackers can get a collection of a million commonly used passwords and run it through a hashing algorithm.
+Still, there are ways for hackers to guess our password – because people usually don't use completely random passwords, hackers can get a collection of a million commonly used passwords and run it through a hashing algorithm.
 By doing that, they get a list of associated message digests for these passwords - called a rainbow table.
 Now, it is very easy for a fast computer to compare a file of stolen password hashes against it, and for every match - the table will show the password for that hash.
-This process is better explained here:

 So, what do we do?

-Let's be honest - it is very difficult to find a perfect balance between safety and usability.
-More complex mechanisms demand more resources on the server and shouldn't be overdone – because the process can easily become too slow and inefficient.
-We know nobody likes rules - nevertheless, there are some general rules on making a good password that is simple enough to remember and complex enough to be considered 'safe'.
+Let's be honest - it’s very difficult to find a perfect balance between safety and usability.
+More complex mechanisms demand more resources on the server and shouldn't be overdone, because the process can easily become too slow and inefficient.
+We know nobody likes rules - nevertheless, there are some general rules on making a good password that is simple enough to remember and complex enough to be considered safe.

-Although the encryption protects data by scrambling it with a randomly generated passcode (an encryption key), the attacks on a database are still often – so we use encryption authentication to helps us protect our data from hackers.
-So what exactly authentication is?
-In simple words – it's a process that determines if someone's claim is true by using a secret or a piece of evidence called 'factor', and that claim is usually about their identity.
+Although the encryption protects data by scrambling it with a randomly generated passcode (an encryption key), attacks on a database are still often – so we use encryption authentication to help us protect our data from hackers.
+So, what exactly is authentication?
+Simply put, it's a process that determines if someone's claim is true by using a secret or a piece of evidence called a "factor,” and that claim is usually about their identity.

 This process happens every time we sign into our e-mail account by providing our username and proving our identity with a password.
-Although Password-based authentication is the main method, there are other possibilities – such as Multi-factor authentication, Certificate-based authentication, Biometric authentication and Token-based authentication.
+Although Password-Based Authentication is the main method, there are other possibilities, such as:

 The authentication process is followed by authorization.
 To make it harder for someone to gain access, we can use two-factor authentications that require users to input a password and a one-time code texted to their phone before logging in.

-Similarly, a company might require employees to present both an ID card and fingerprint scan to access a sensitive dana or restricted area.
-In simple terms, authentication is the process of verifying who a user is, while authorization is the process of verifying what they have access to.
+Similarly, a company might require employees to present both an ID card and fingerprint scan to access sensitive data or restricted areas.
+Simply put, authentication is the process of verifying who a user is, while authorization is the process of verifying what they have access to.

 Let's put it all to practice – how does it work?

 After all this explaining, there may be more questions than answers in your head.
-We get it – this process of data protection and security may not be an easy read, but it is well worth the effort.
-Let's put all of the aforementioned processes and methods in one example:
+To make it easier for you, let's put all of the processes mentioned above and methods in one example: